EdDataScienceEES/tutorial-emmmahouse/index.md

 We all know traditional static charts and graphs are useful as infographics, but interactive visuals offer more **flexibility** and **excitement** in data science.
 We can zoom in on details, observe changes over time and explore data in depth ... how exciting I hear you cry!
 In all seriousness, if you want your data and graphs to stand out in the crowd, this is the tutorial for you.
 These interactive infographics are ideal for wesbites that reach out to the **general public** as the audience.
 The interactive nature makes it **appealing** for a wider range of readers.
 If you are interested in careers associated with **public engagment and data science**, these are the most engaging graphs to help you out.
 There are a range of packages we will be delving into that help you break down complex datasets into **easily understandable** animated infographics.
 Overall, these are super handy tools that can help elevate your data presentation.
 Now let's get into it ...

 ## 2. Background checks
 To execute all of these exciting interactive infographics, we need to make sure you are set up to code them.
-Essentially, this is the admin faff before getting into the nitty gritty code.
 Here's a list of things to do before we get started:

 #### A. Set your working directory